Content marketing is a beautiful thing — a great way to build an audience and grow your business.

 That’s if your content is actually getting found by the folks who might buy your product or service.

-By the way, I’m including links from other websites as “shares,” as well as the usual assortment of retweets, likes, and plus-ones.
+By the way, I’m including links from other websites as “shares,” as well as the usual assortment of retweets and likes.
 If your audience is helping you get the word out about your content, we’re counting that as a share.

 Here’s a straightforward plan to format and present your content so that lots more people want to share it.